melpa/melpa/README.md

 specifies the branch of the git repo to use.
 This is like `:commit`, but it adds the "origin/" prefix automatically.

-- `:module`
-specifies the module of a CVS repository to check out.
-Defaults to to `package-name`.
-Only used with `:fetcher cvs`, and otherwise ignored.

 - `:files` optional property specifying the elisp and info files used to build the package.
 Automatically populated by matching all `.el`, `.info` and `dir` files in the root of the repository and the `doc` directory.
 Excludes all files in the root directory